calaldees/TeachProgramming/book/hackathon.md

     * A related example
         * ICT club for girls in 2004 was just an embarrassment - purple spreadsheets about ponies.
 * If the event can run regularly for 3 years, you will have enough snowball momentum for work of mouth to attract more people.
 What could be important is the length of time the event has been established.
 Potentially you may have you first 2 years as a buildup for the 3rd+ year being productive.
-    * You know the winners (everyone wins because you've got a great set of awards).
+    * You know the attends from last year (everyone wins some kind of special mention/award because you gave a great set of awards).
 Contact them individually about the next event.
 Show you're aware of the hack they did.
 Make them feel valued and remember and that their contribution was important.
 You can have a template and notes from the previous year and back these out in an hour to 30 people.
+    * The longer your event runs, the more meaningful and prestige the event holds (both internal and external).
+Organizations should be aware of the long term horizon can actively fight to keep the pattern/event going.
+        * Can the organization commit to minimum of 3 years? can the organization name and identify a member of staff to be responsible.
+If that member of staff leaves, ensure there is a plan to pass the torch.
 * Publish the results and have awards
     * Many young people use these days as CV material.
 Have a public website that describes each of the hacks and showcases them.
 This leads to the value of years of accolades enshrined on a page that can be linked to for years (see length in the game above)
         * Have a plan for the long term support of these urls.
 It helps SEO and young people cite the achievement for years.
     * When you judge the awards - it's not dragons den.
-Award creativity, skill, approach, passion
+Award creativity, skill, approach, passion.
+Make the special-mention/award/category mean something to the person receiving it.
     * It is NOT competitive.
 Participation is the key.
 I advise against awards like "Best in Show".
 I also advice against meaningless awards "Most likely to go to the moon".
         * Some ideas "Best Technology", "Best Team", "Local Hero's"
     * (One of the prizes I won once was an engineering day where we build HexaYerts and GridBeam furniture to put in the yert, solar power wiring and a composting toilet.
 Can you create prizes that further engagement)